DotNetSimon/advent-of-code-2023/README.md

-# advent-of-code-2022
+# advent-of-code-2023
-Another year, Another Advent
+Yet another year, Another Advent

+Thanks to Sedna for letting me do this :) And I hope many colleagues will join again this year.
+Up to day 20!!

 # Attributions:
 Thanks to the organizer of Advent of code: https://adventofcode.com/2022